1️⃣ Risks, safety, emergencies

 If meditation is heading you in this direction, make sure it’s what you want, and get help if not.

-These apply if you meditate fairly seriously, meaning half an hour or more per day for a year or more.
+These apply if you meditate fairly seriously, meaning half an hour or more per day for many months, or in an intensive retreat of several hours per day for several days.
 If you meditate casually, the risks are small, and the differences between methods are not that important.

 My main recommendation is to get clear about what you want from meditation, what method might lead to that, and what unwanted side-effects it might have.

 This will take serious personal inquiry plus external research, due to clouds of motivated vagueness.
 There’s been a century-plus of deliberate obfuscation of the functions of meditation.
 At this point many/most meditation teachers have no idea what the methods they teach are for or how they are supposed to work.
 (This is bad.)

 Clarifying what you want is also difficult, partly because it depends on what is available.
 You’d probably rather become a sky god than a zombie, but as a sciency kinda guy, I don’t think the methods that are supposed to turn you into a sky god are likely to work.